 - a.
 Financial liabilities at fair value through profit or loss are financial liabilities held for transactions or financial liabilities initially recognized at fair value.
 Those classified into financial liabilities held for trading are derivatives acquired principally for the purpose of repurchasing in the near term or are derivatives other than those designated as hedged items under hedge accounting requirements.
-The Company designated financial liabilities as measured at fair value through profit or loss in the original recognition when they meet one of the following criteria: - (a) Hybrid (combined) contract containing embedded derivative instruments, where the main contract does not qualify as an asset within the scope of IFRS 9; or - (b) Eliminating or significantly reducing inconsistency in measurement or recognition. - (c) Instruments that are managed on a fair value basis, and are assessed with their performance, in accordance with written risk management policy. - b.
+According to the Group, financial liabilities are measured at FVTPL upon initial recognition when such financial liabilities meet one of the following criteria: - (a) Hybrid (combined) contract containing embedded derivative instruments, where the main contract does not qualify as an asset within the scope of IFRS 9; or - (b) Eliminating or significantly reducing inconsistency on measurement or recognition. - (c) Instruments that are managed on a fair value basis, and are assessed with their performance, in accordance with written risk management policy. - b.
 Financial liabilities measured at FVTPL are financial liabilities recognized at fair value, with the relevant transaction costs recognized as profit or loss.
 Subsequently, the costs of such financial liabilities are measured at fair value, and any changes in fair value are recognized as profit or loss. - c.
 For those designated as financial liabilities measured at FVTPL, the changes in fair value due to credit risk variations are recognized in other comprehensive income, without subsequently being reclassified as profit or loss.
 The remaining change in the fair value of such liabilities is recognized as profit or loss.
 However, if the aforementioned accounting treatment would incur or accelerate an accounting mismatch, the gains or losses of such liabilities are recognized as profit or loss in their entirety.